 - As for engagement, the most popular cultural activity in which young people take part is creating digital artworks or animations for the 16-24 age group and crafts for the 25-34 age group.

 - Young people are the most likely to have volunteered with a cultural organisation at some point in their life.
 However the 16-24 age group was the second most likely to have volunteered in a cultural organisation in the 12 months preceding the survey after the 35-44 age group.

 - The 16-24 age group are the most likely to perceive themselves as being artists (28% of them do so) from all age groups.

-The survey also revealed some barriers that young people face to participate in cultural activities.
-The 25-34 age group were the mostly likely to agree with the statement “Other commitments in my life prevent me from having enough time to go to arts or cultural events” with 69% saying they tend to agree or strongly agree.
-Also 16-24 and 25-34 age groups had the highest rate of agreement with the statement “I do not find enough of the kind of events I am interested to attend” (37% and 33% respectively).
+The survey also revealed some barriers that young people face to participating in cultural activities.
+The 25-34 age group was mostly likely to agree with the statement “Other commitments in my life prevent me from having enough time to go to arts or cultural events” with 69% saying they tend to agree or strongly agree.
+Also, 16-24 and 25-34 age groups had the highest rate of agreement with the statement “I do not find enough of the kind of events I am interested to attend” (37% and 33% respectively).